-Solving Real Website Conversion Problems with Indepth User Research and Analysis
+Solving Real Conversion Problems with In-depth User Research

 Understanding the why comes from delving deeper into visitors’ needs, expectations and desires.
 It comes from pinpointing where those needs, expectations and desires are not being met, and where the user is struggling.

 When we can identify the exact points at which we’re failing visitors and what it is they need that they’re not getting, we can start to make changes which impact behaviour.
 We can start to solve our website conversion problems.

 We need to know how visitors make the decision to buy from us, or not buy from us.
 We need to know how their experience, world view, options and needs shaped their decision.

 By understanding the way the visitor behaved on the website and why they behaved that way, we have a chance of providing them with the experience they need to be able to buy from us.
 A delightful experience even.

 We were working with a client recently who had significant drop off in their checkout.
 From our heuristic analysis, we could see that the checkout lacked credibility and trust symbols but didn’t have any obvious usability issues or unnecessary friction.

 The delivery costs and timescales were detailed and had also been shown earlier in the journey so weren’t a surprise to the visitor.